Kevin Can Wait: Donna Gable's death

-The replacement of Erinn Hayes with Leah Remini and the manner in which the show handled Donna Gable's death have been a source of controversy for the series.
-Criticism has been levied especially at the episodes "Civil Ceremony" and "Grief Thief."
-In "Civil Ceremony", the Season 2 premiere, Donna's death is only briefly mentioned via a piece of mail, followed by a joke that many found distasteful.
-In "Grief Thief", the second season's fifth episode, the characters use a single-parents' support group to avoid work and meet potential romantic partners.
-The series' scant mention of Donna following her death, the cause of which is never explained, has also been the target of criticism.
+The replacement of Erinn Hayes with Leah Remini and the way the show handled the death of Hayes' character, Donna Gable, became a source of controversy for Kevin Can Wait.
+Criticism was particularly directed at the episodes "Civil Ceremony" and "Grief Thief".
+In the Season 2 premiere, "Civil Ceremony", Donna's death is briefly mentioned through a piece of mail, followed by a joke that many viewers found distasteful.
+In the episode "Grief Thief", the characters use a single-parents' support group to avoid work and meet potential romantic partners, which also received backlash.
+Additionally, the show's sparse mention of Donna after her death, the cause of which is never explained, has been another point of contention.

-Viewers and critics of the show remain divided over the retooling.
-Some liked the changes, feeling that the chemistry between James and Remini improved the quality of the series.
-Others said that Hayes' firing, the addition of Remini, the manner in which the show handled Donna's death and poor script quality lowered the show's quality.
-Despite the division, Hayes and Remini spoke highly of each other.
-Remini stated that, before Hayes' firing, she was looking forward to working with her again; Hayes (who mostly remained silent over the firing) asked fans to not place blame on Remini.
+Viewers and critics were divided over the show's retooling.
+Some appreciated the change, feeling that the chemistry between Kevin James and Leah Remini improved the series, while others believed that the firing of Hayes, the introduction of Remini, and the handling of Donna's death, along with weak scriptwriting, lowered the show's quality.
+Despite the controversy, both Hayes and Remini spoke positively of each other, with Remini stating that she had been looking forward to working with Hayes, and Hayes asking fans not to place blame on Remini for her firing.

-It has been rumored that the addition of Remini was an attempt to save the show from cancellation, an effort to capitalize on the chemistry between James and Remini and their success on The King of Queens a decade earlier.
-However, James insisted that the choice was purely creative, as the writers felt that they were running out of ideas, and he was unsure if the show would continue beyond a second season.
-James also stated that the original plot line of the series was to have him as a single father, but the original producers gave him a wife instead.
+There were rumors that the addition of Remini was an attempt to save the show from cancellation by capitalizing on the successful chemistry between James and Remini from their time on The King of Queens.
+However, James insisted the decision was purely creative, as the writers felt they were running out of ideas for the original concept and that he was unsure if the show would continue beyond a second season.
+He also revealed that the original concept of the show involved him as a single father, but the producers had initially given him a wife instead.

-Despite the controversy surrounding the revamp, the series' ratings remained steady.
-As of December 1, 2017, the series was averaging 8.2 million viewers (with delayed viewing) in the season, competing against the more established top-20 series Dancing with the Stars and The Voice.
-The series also performed well in the much-coveted 18-49 demographic, ranking as the fifth-highest rated program on CBS in that category.
+Despite the controversy, the show's ratings remained steady.
+As of December 1, 2017, Kevin Can Wait was averaging 8.2 million viewers (with delayed viewing) in the second season, competing against more established shows like Dancing with the Stars and The Voice.
+The series also performed well in the coveted 18-49 demographic, ranking as the fifth-highest rated CBS program in that category.

-In 2022, Hayes was cast in a role in the AMC dramedy Kevin Can F**k Himself, which was loosely inspired by her dismissal from Kevin Can Wait.
+In 2022, Hayes was cast in AMC's dramedy Kevin Can F**k Himself, a show loosely inspired by her dismissal from Kevin Can Wait.